mssrisupang/mssrisupang.github.io/research-lab.md

 ## Applied Machine Learning Research Lab

 <p class="message">
-Welcome to the AMLR Lab!
-Here we focus on cutting-edge research in the fields of AI, ML, and computer vision.</p>
+"Machine Learning models do not predict the future.
+They just find patterns in the past."
+(Pau Labarta Bajo, 2023) </p>

 ## Our Mission